Best Extended Car Warranties in Texas

 Most states (not AK, MO or WA)

 Toco Warranty is our top pick overall thanks to its coverage options and customer service.
-We also like that Toco offers comprehensive warranty coverage and doesn’t require any upfront payment, and you can hire any ASE-certified technician in Texas for repairs.
+We also like that Toco offers comprehensive warranty coverage and doesn’t require any upfront payment, and you can take your car to any ASE-certified technician in Texas for repairs.

 When making our overall top pick, we considered several factors, including critical features (like what vehicles they accept) and how Texas customers reviewed their coverage, pricing and customer service.